Avaiga/taipy-doc/docs/knowledge_base/tips/css_style_kit/index.md

 Prepare for a big change in your Taipy applications!
-The new CSS Style Kit is here and it will make your application look even better.
+The Stylekit is here and it will make your application look even better.
-It comes with pre-made styles, so your application will look great without you having to do much.
+It comes with pre-made CSS styles, so your application will look great without you having to do much.

 But that's not all – you can also make your application look even nicer with some customization.

 ![CSS Style Kit](css_style_kit.png){width=100%}

-The CSS Style Kit has some great features:
+The Stylekit has some great features:

 - It has ready-made styles for Taipy elements.
 - You can change things like color or spacing easily by modifying CSS variables.
 - There are also utility CSS classes to make elements look more appealing.

-By default, the CSS Style Kit is turned on, so it affects how your page looks.
+By default, the Stylekit is turned on, so it affects how your page looks.
-If you want to turn it off, you can do so by setting the CSS Style Kit parameter of the Gui.run() method to False.
+If you want to turn it off, you can do so by setting the Stylekit parameter of the `Gui.run()` method to False.

 ## Main CSS Variables

-The CSS Style Kit provides a long list of variables that affect how your Taipy application pages look.
+The Stylekit provides a long list of variables that affect how your Taipy application pages look.
 It also offers predefined CSS classes for things like changing text style, adding space around elements, adjusting how things are displayed, and making elements more or less see-through.